CCS Checker AU

 That is why a lease can reduce taxable salary but increase income for testing purposes.

-How the EV FBT Exemption Works (2026 Rules)
+How the EV FBT Discount Works (Current Rules and Announced 2027 Changes)

-An EV may qualify for the FBT exemption if:
+Under current rules, an EV may qualify for the full EV FBT discount if:

 The calculator applies these rules when estimating eligibility and reportable amounts.